yackx/ipgo/content/classic/8queens/queens.md

 ### Caveats

 - Our solver **prints** a solution when it founds one, rather than returning a list of all solutions.
-This can be considered as a side-effect.
-It limits the ability of the caller to print the solutions the way is sees fit, for instance in chess notation.
-It brings simplicity however as a list of solutions does not have to be carried around by the solving function.
+This can be considered as a side-effect of `solve()`.
+It limits the ability of the caller to print the solutions the way is they see fit, for instance in chess notation.
+It brings simplicity however, as a list of solutions does not have to be "carried around" by the solving function.

-- For the sake of simplicity, we did not declare a custom type `Board` to abstract the more low level `[]int`.
+- For the sake of simplicity, we did not declare a custom type `Board` to abstract the low level `[]int`.
 Again, this is fine in the context of a simple exercise, and we may argue that introducing a custom type would be overengineering the solution.

 ### Other methods